synacktraa/swiftrank/readme.md

-> This project is broken for now.
-Previously It was using @PrithivirajDamodaran hosted models(I had no idea that the models were being downloaded was stored on paid cloud and now he is very upset about it).
-Swiftrank will use models from Huggingface in new update.
+> Important: Previously It was using [PrithivirajDamodaran](https://github.com/PrithivirajDamodaran) hosted models(I had no idea that the models were being downloaded was stored on paid cloud and now he is very upset about it).
+Swiftrank will use models from [Huggingface](https://huggingface.co/prithivida/flashrank) in new update.
 Thanks for understanding.

 <div align="center">
   <img src="https://i.imgur.com/MYThQ5c.gif" alt="SwiftRank GIF">